joaoferreira-dev/joaoferreira-dev/README.md

 ## 📍 Open to Opportunities

-Seeking to leverage skills in a remote or sponsorship-based role within an international tech team.
+Seeking to leverage skills in a remote or portugal-based role within an powerful tech team.

 If you're hiring or want to collaborate, feel free to reach out!